So You’re Booked – Now What?

 Luggage is limited to 50 pounds

-- Your Scott Lake luggage tags (mailed to you in May)
+- Your Scott Lake luggage tags (mailed to you)

-- Checkbook (checks are the preferred method of payment for any purchase but we do accept MC/Visa and Discover however no AMEX)
+- Checkbook (checks are the preferred method; we do accept MC/Visa and Discover however no AMEX)

 - Prescription medication (be sure to pack in carry on luggage)

 - Quality rain gear, jacket and pants (review our detailed clothes packing list)

 - Lightweight waterproof boots

 - Swimsuit (for the hot tub or sauna)